Google Autocomplete Scraper — Bulk avatar

 • Long-tail SEO keyword discovery — enable alphabet expansion to enumerate every common Google query that starts with your seed; pipe into a search-volume tool to prioritise content briefs.

-• PPC negative-keyword mining — pull alphabet-expanded suggestions across the seed for your category, then filter for adjacent products / intents you want to exclude from broad-match campaigns.
+• PPC negative-keyword mining — pull alphabet-expanded suggestions across the seed for your category, then filter for adjacent products or intents you want to exclude from broad-match campaigns.

 • Content gap analysis — query your brand + competitor names across en-us, en-gb, en-au to find geo-specific concerns and product comparisons real users are searching for.